harrybailey/appcenter-docs/docs/distribution/codepush/cli.md

 The app's name is only meant to be recognizable from the management side, so feel free to rename it as necessary.
 It won't actually impact the running app, since update queries are made via deployment keys.

-If at some point you no longer need an app, you can remove it from the server using the following command:
+If at some point you no longer need an app, you can remove it from the CodePush server using the following command:

 ```shell
 appcenter apps delete -a <ownerName>/<appName>